“Lean on God.”

 Dorothy can remember a time when the area looked very different.
 Born and raised in the Upstate, she has attended the same church for over 50 years.
-Dorothy attended Lincoln High School for eleven years until attending Blue Ridge High School.
-She was the first Black student to attend.
+Dorothy attended Lincoln Elementary and High School for eleven years until attending Blue Ridge High School.
+She was one of the first Black students to attend.
 Carrying the burden of integrating Blue Ridge High School was not easy.

 Faith is the cornerstone of Dorothy’s life.
 She listens to Pastor Charles Stanley every day, and connected with volunteers from Taylors First Baptist on her build day.
 They talked about all things church and what it means to be a Baptist.
 At the end of the day, Ms. Dorothy walked on a completed deck thanks to these volunteers and funding support from the Appalachian Council of Governments.
 Dorothy waited three years to receive repairs from Rebuild Upstate.
 She says it’s God’s blessing; this is the year she was meant to have everything done.